This mid-century home in Beverly Hills is a real beauty.

 This original 1963 home is a dreamy modern beachside retreat.
 Built by Brian Mazlin in 1963 and situated in Pearl Beach, New South Wales, Australia, it has lately undergone a restoration by design studio TFAD

-This home perfectly demonstrates Donald Wexler’s sustained impact on the architecture of Palm Springs.
-Having…
+This mid-century home perfectly demonstrates Donald Wexler’s sustained impact on the architecture of Palm Springs.

-The Leslie House in Palm Springs is a vision of clean white elegance.
-Originally built…
+The Leslie House in Palm Springs is a vision of clean and modern elegance.

 We’d like to introduce to you some of our favourite mid-century homes that feature a…